Kerbas-ad-astra/CommNet-Relays/README.md

 ##License

 AntennaRange Relays is copyright 2015-2016 Kerbas_ad_astra.
-Contract configuration files are released under the [**Apache 2.0 license**](https://www.apache.org/licenses/LICENSE-2.0).
-All other rights (e.g. the AntennaRange Relays logo) reserved.
+Contract configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
+All other rights (e.g. the AntennaRange Relays logo and agency definition files) reserved.